|Kisses; she ate 100% vegan diet for 13.5 years of her 14.5-15 years|

 A book entitled: Vegetarian Dogs: Toward a World Without Exploitation.
 The book offers recipes for vegan dog food and information about nutrition, ethics, supplements, exercise, and care for dogs.

 Please note that there are a number of nearly vegan dog foods marketed internationally (Wysong Vegan), but they contain one or two ingredients that are not strictly vegan.
 For example, they include non-vegan Vitamin D3.
 Purina HA (hypoallergenic) is an example of a nearly vegan except for the Vitamin D3 and maybe some of the other vitamins.
+(Update: Wysong may have fixed this issue after decades.)

 3 vegan vets included in this post of Plant-powered doctors, vets, RD's